sciZer0/7/v/README.md

 <p>&nbsp</p>
  <h1 align="center">Abstract</h1>

 The main point of blockchain technology is to allow people to build permissionless ownership systems being highly-sustainable – meaning, whose pre-programmed works are extremely hard, at best impossible, to stop.

+The only way for blockchains to be highly-sustainable (really-unstoppable) is to be people-ruled systems -- without being under control of any single entity.

 On the other hand, the main task of developers is to build/make these systems as fast and efficient as possible.